Chevrolet S-10 Blazer: First generation (1983–1994)

-The S-series Blazer and Jimmy did not feature removable hardtops, like their full-size K5 counterparts, and were for a long time, like them, only offered in a two-door bodystyle.
-Only in March 1990, four-door versions of the S-10 Blazer and Jimmy were introduced as 1991 models, with a 6.5 in greater wheelbase and length.
-While significantly smaller in all dimensions than the K5 Blazer, interior space was comparable or larger thanks to better packaging - the luggage area, for instance was 21.0 cuft rather than the 20.1 cuft of the older model.
+Unlike their full-size K5 counterparts, the S-series Blazer and Jimmy did not feature removable hardtops.
+For their first eight model years, they were only offered in a two-door bodystyle; only in March 1990 were four-door versions of the S-10 Blazer and Jimmy introduced as 1991 models, with a 6.5 in greater wheelbase and length.
+While significantly smaller in all dimensions than the K5 Blazer, interior space was comparable or larger thanks to better packaging – the luggage area, for instance, was 21.0 cuft rather than the 20.1 cuft of the older, larger model.